ros-navigation/docs.nav2.org/getting_started/index.rst

    .. image:: /images/gazebo/gazebo_turtlebot1.png
       :width: 46%

-4. Click the "Startup" button in the bottom left corner of RViz.
+4. If not autostarting, click the "Startup" button in the bottom left corner of RViz.
    This will cause |PN| to change to the Active state.
 It should change appearance to show the map.

    .. image:: /images/rviz/rviz_initial.png